You are here

 This consultation closes on 3 February 2020

-The TGA is seeking comments from interested parties on an update to guidance for:
+The TGA sought comments from interested parties on an update to guidance for:

 - Export of medicines from Australia